FrenchFriesForBallerina/mock-market/README.md

 - Clone this repo to your machine.
 - Run `flutter pub get`
 - Run `main.dart` file with debugger (`ctrl+F5` in VSCode)
-- Enjoy the app, go treat yourself to stocks you've never had the money for.
+- Enjoy the app, go treat yourself to stocks you've never had the (fake) money for.

 ## Attributions